GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/chapter_AstroDataClass.rst

   object".
 + set/get headers in an extension of a multi-HDU (aka "multi-extension") AstroData instance.
-This requires specifying the extension index, and cannot be used to modify the PHU as extension 0 is the first real header-data section in the MEF.
+This requires specifying the extension index, and cannot be used to modify the PHU.
+HDU #0 is the first real header-data section in the MEF.

 Set/Get PHU Headers